fluent-org/fluent-windows/packages/fluent-ui.com/src/docs/components/Button/README.md

 ## As

-Thanks to [`styled-components`](https://github.com/styled-components/styled-components), you can use `as` to change the type of DOM tag.
+You can use `as` to change the type of DOM tag.

 ```jsx
 <Button as="a" href="#">As a</Button>